Map of the Soul: 7

-Map of the Soul: 7 is the fourth Korean-language studio album by South Korean boy band BTS.
+Map of the Soul: 7 is the fourth Korean-language and seventh overall studio album by South Korean boy band BTS.
 The album was released on February 21, 2020, by Big Hit Entertainment.
 It is the follow-up to their 2019 extended play Map of the Soul: Persona, with five of its songs appearing on the album.
 Described by BTS as "deeply personal", the album is influenced by their journey and growth of seven years since their debut.
 Map of the Soul: 7 has been described as a pop, R&B, and hip-hop record that contains influences from urban contemporary genres like rock, trap, and EDM.
 Lyrically, it touches upon themes of reflection, introspection, and self-acceptance.

-For the album, BTS worked with Halsey, Ed Sheeran, Troye Sivan and Sia.
+For the album, BTS worked with Halsey on "Boy with Luv", Ed Sheeran co-wrote "Make it Right", Troye Sivan co-wrote "Louder Than Bombs", and Sia was featured on their track "On".
 The record was primarily produced by Pdogg, also in the producing credits were Suga, Jimin, Fred Gibson, Hiss Noise, El Capitxn, Supreme Boi, and Arcades, among others.
 Upon release, Map of the Soul: 7 received critical acclaim, with praise towards the record's reflective narrative and cohesive production that experiments with various styles.